work7z/CodeGen-Docs/Usage Documentation  使用文档.md

 Dear User,

 Thank you for using CodeGen ToolBox!
-We would like to introduce its functions and present the FAQ list for you in the following docs.
+We would like to introduce its functions and common questions for our users in the following chapters.

 Please kindly refer to the menu on the left, there are multiple language versions that you can choose.